 Optimists can be blindsided by compassion fatigue, too, because they're likely less able to notice becoming rundown.
 Compassionate perfectionists—those who try to do it all in a kindhearted way—are also susceptible to falling prey to the mental, emotional, and physical exhaustion that underscores compassion fatigue.
 It's just not possible to keep up with such a high standard of care without recharging.

 The Signs and Symptoms

 The signs of compassionate fatigue are quite broad and can impact an individual psychologically, behaviorally, and physically.
-Dr. Thomas gave us a rundown on several potential signs and symptoms below.
+Dr. Thomas gave us a rundown on several potential signs and symptoms below:

-- Self-contempt: "People may even start blaming themselves and thinking, 'Why can’t I keep up?'" says Dr. Thomas, adding that these individuals often don’t have compassion for themselves and recognize that the level and standard of care they’re trying to keep up with is impossible.
+- Self-contempt: "People may even start blaming themselves and thinking, 'Why can’t I keep up?'" says Dr. Thomas, adding that these individuals often don’t have compassion for themselves and can't recognize that the level and standard of care they’re trying to keep up with is impossible.

 - Avoidance of clients: Sometimes, compassion fatigue can cause a person to start dreading patients they have to look after in a caregiving capacity and simply avoid going to work.

 - Blaming others: There may be an increase in irritability and even a tendency to blame others for their suffering when someone is experiencing the exhaustion marked by compassion fatigue.